 The Secretary shall act as clerk of the Board of Directors and shall record all votes and minutes of all proceedings in a book to be kept for that purpose.
-The Secretary shall give, or cause to be given, notice of all meetings of the Board of Directors and shall perform such other duties as may be prescribed by the Board of Directors or by the president.
-The Secretary shall maintain the records of the Society, shall, as directed by the President, schedule and organize meetings of the Society, keep minutes of such meetings, and perform such other record keeping and correspondence tasks as the Board of Directors or the President may direct.
+The Secretary shall give, or cause to be given, notice of all meetings of the Board of Directors and shall perform such other duties as may be prescribed by the Board of Directors or by the President.
+The Secretary shall maintain the records of the Society and shall, as directed by the President, schedule and organize meetings of the Society, keep minutes of such meetings, and perform such other record keeping and correspondence tasks as the Board of Directors or the President may direct.

 Section 8.
 Treasurer.

 The Treasurer shall be responsible for ensuring safe and efficient arrangements for the management of the Society’s financial affairs, the safe-guarding of its assets and the prompt discharge of its liabilities.
-The Treasurer shall manage receipt and disbursement of the funds of the Society, as may be ordered by the Board of Directors, prepare full and accurate accounts thereof, and present to the president and Board of Directors at their meetings, or whenever required, an account of the transactions made.
-The Treasurer shall also prepare annual financial statements of receipts and disbursements as well as financial assets and liabilities for presentation to members at the annual meetings of the Society.
+The Treasurer shall manage receipt and disbursement of the funds of the Society, as may be ordered by the Board of Directors, prepare full and accurate accounts thereof, and present to the President and Board of Directors at their meetings, or whenever required, an account of the transactions made.
+The Treasurer shall also prepare annual financial statements of receipts and disbursements, as well as financial assets and liabilities for presentation to Members at the annual meetings of the Society.

 Article VIII.
 Contracts, Checks, Deposits and Gifts